bamlab/dev-standards/backend/django/create-user-model.mo.md

 ## Owner: [Sammy Teillet](https://github.com/samox)

-## Context:
+## Context

-You have a Django project installed.
+- You have a Django project installed.
-You need to handle different types of users (for instance an Actor, a Producer, a Director) that will all inherit from the user, but will have different properties.
+- You need to handle different types of users (for instance an Actor, a Producer, a Director) that will all inherit from the user, but will have different properties.
-You want to handle them from the admin.
+- You want to handle them from the admin.

-## Prerequisites (~45min):
+## Prerequisites (~45min)

 - Have the project installed, [see this](https://github.com/bamlab/dev-standards/blob/master/backend/django/getting-started.mo.md)

-## Situation:
+## Situation

 - You have a basic user model with a name.
 - You want to create another type of user, a Mayor that has a City (the city is a foreign key to a City model).
 - You do not want to override the classic user model.